Robert Levy (producer): Film career

 As with his theatre productions, Levy wanted his films to be of the highest calibre, highlighting Blacks as serious actors with notable talent.
 In January 1921, he established Reol Films.
+He adapted work from black writers.
 Over the next few years he produced nine feature-length films and two documentaries.
 They featured Black actors such as Clarence Muse, Lawrence Chenault, Andrew S. Bishop, Sherman Dudley, Edna Morton, Inez Clough and Evelyn Preer and their involvement in these films often propelled them into larger careers.

 Levy purchased the rights to The Sport of the Gods and The Uncalled, works by acclaimed Black writer Paul Laurence Dunbar.
 In the early 1920s, race films were gaining prominence as a form of popular entertainment.
 The independent productions struggled to compete with the larger funding and distribution available to the big studios.
 By 1924 Levy faced the problem of finding distribution outlets for his films and closed his company.

 In 2008, the U.S. Postal Service chose the promotional poster for The Sport of the Gods, Reol's first released film, to be featured on a postage stamp honouring Black film.